tmhglnd/mercury/docs/05-ring.md

 # List Methods

 Mercury uses the `total-serialism` Node Package to generate and transform numbersequences that are used for melodies, rhythms, parameters and basically anything that can be sequenced in the environment.
-These numbersequences were originally refered to as `ring`'s, because the sequence (array) is circular, but now the keyword `list` can also be used.
-Every step an instrument takes in the sequencer based on the speed from `time()` it will increment a counter and use that as an index to take the value in the array.
-When the index is higher then the amount of values in the array it will return to the begin and start over, hence a circular array or `ring`.
+These numbersequences were originally refered to as `ring`'s, because the sequence (list) is circular, but now the keyword `list` can also be used.
+Every step an instrument takes in the sequencer based on the speed from `time()` it will increment a counter and use that as an index to take the value in the list.
+When the index is higher then the amount of values in the list it will return to the begin and start over, hence a circular list or `ring`.

 ```
 ring <the-ring-name> [ v0 v1 v2 ... v-n ]